LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Characters/NPC/Seni/Brokvar/Niahl.md

 ### Notes
 Commander of the Brokvar City Guard

-Defected from the [[Ymerodrine Empire]] after becoming aware of the war crimes perpetrated by [[Stronvan Quatre]] at the personal behest of the empress [[Fenian Naezana]]
+Defected from the Ymerodrine Empire after becoming aware of the war crimes perpetrated by Stronvan Quatre at the personal behest of the empress Fenian Naezana

 Executed Stronvan at Farrow Rise

-Aided in the reclamation of Brokvar from
+Aided in the reclamation of Brokvar
+Was awarded the title: